 One of the first steps to correct estrogen dominance is lowering your estrogen and xenoestrogen exposure from your environment and diet as well as getting rid of accumulated toxins in your body by detoxifying your gut and liver.
 Often sluggish liver cannot eliminate the toxins and hormone by-products efficiently creating a state of estrogen dominance.

 While hormone replacement therapy is often the only solution that is offered by doctors, medication cannot help to correct all hormonal imbalances and that is why many women continue to have symptoms despite of being treated with prescription drugs.
-In the following video Dr. Holly Lucille, ND talks about complexities of the endocrine system and thyroid (starting at 2:21) and alternatives available to hormone replacement therapy that have shown to produce a much better treatment outcome.

 Do you like what you read?
 Subscribe to the Outsmart Disease thyroid blog updates and get your FREE e-mail course Nutritional guide for Hashimoto’s disease